With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MorePortage County Health And Human Services is a mental health clinic in Stevens Point, WI, located at 817 Whiting Avenue, 54481 zip code area.
-Portage County Health And Human Services provides telemedicine/telehealth and outpatient treatment.
-Portage County Health And Human Services offers dialectical behavior therapy, trauma therapy and couples/family therapy to seniors 65 or older, children / adolescents and adults.
-Portage County Health And Human Services also supports people with trauma, seniors or older adults and military families.
-Additional services offered at Portage County Health And Human Services include case management, illness management and recovery and supported employment.
+Portage County Health And Human Services provides outpatient treatment and telemedicine/telehealth.
+Portage County Health And Human Services offers dialectical behavior therapy, behavior modification and trauma therapy to young adults, seniors 65 or older and children / adolescents.
+Portage County Health And Human Services also supports seniors or older adults, military families and people with trauma.
+Additional services offered at Portage County Health And Human Services include vocational rehabilitation services, case management and housing services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.